Abduljalil al-Singace: Trial

 He was brought to trial by the military National Safety Court in June 2011 and charged with "plotting to topple" the government, receiving a life sentence.
 The appeals chamber of the National Safety Court upheld the sentence on 28 September.

 Responding to the verdict, the Committee to Protect Journalists condemned the Bahraini government's "stunning disregard for due process and basic human rights".
-Reporters Without Borders also protested Alsingace's sentence, stating that his only crime was "freely expressing opinions contrary to those of the government".
-English PEN described its organization as "shocked" by the sentence and began a letter campaign calling for Alsingance's "immediate and unconditional release".
-Dutch European Parliament member Marietje Schaake has also spoken out in protest of Alsingace's imprisonment.
+Reporters Without Borders also protested Al-Singace's sentence, stating that his only crime was "freely expressing opinions contrary to those of the government".
+English PEN described its organization as "shocked" by the sentence and began a letter campaign calling for Al-Singace's "immediate and unconditional release".
+Dutch European Parliament member Marietje Schaake has also spoken out in protest of Al-Singace's imprisonment.
 The Bahraini Press Association described the verdict as "unfair and outrageous", "marred by abuses and violations of all legal and human rights standards".

 Support

-On 13 August 2022, several human rights organizations released a joint statement urging the King of Bahrain, Shaikh Hamad bin 'Issa Al Khalifa, to immediately release ailing al-Singace.
+On 13 August 2022, several human rights organizations released a joint statement urging the King of Bahrain, Shaikh Hamad bin 'Issa Al Khalifa, to release Al-Singace immediately.
+On 15 January 2023, an additional letter was sent to bring the awareness of Al-Singace's imprisonment and others, with the support of 19 human rights organizations addressed to the Bahrainian King Hamad bin Isa Al Khalifa and Prime Minister Prince Salman bin Hamad Al Khalifa.
+The support has continued, with the most recent letter being addressed to the same recipient, King Hamad bin Isa Al Khalifa, in July 2024; Al-Singace has been on a hunger strike for more than three years, with his health at a heightened risk.

+Al-Singace's case has also seen support from multiple parliamentary bodies, with the British MPs issuing an early day motion in his support and the European Parliament calling for the release of Al-Singace and other Bahraini prisoners of conscience.

+In October 2022, Dr. Al-Singace was honored as the 2022 PEN Prize International Writer of Courage; the award is for those who participate in the freedom of speech, without the discouragement of the public.

+In November 2023, he received the MESA Academic Freedom Reward as a way for the organization to call attention to general human rights abuses in Bahrain.